 Working with hundreds of men over the years who experience delayed ejaculation, premature ejaculation or erectile dysfunction, I have personally witnessed the impact sexual issues has on their lives, relationships, masculinity and even work performance.
 When a man is not able to perform due to sexual dysfunction it has a huge impact at the core of him, he feels deeply embarrassed, ashamed and even humiliated - this causes sexual performance anxiety which often dominates his thoughts constantly.

-2. worrying about pleasing his partner
+2. Anxious about pleasing your partner

 A man's identity is closed linked to his sexual identity and if men worry they are not able to sexually please their partner this will often cause high levels of anxiety.
 As a result, men put more pressure on themselves to perform better, and this causes the cycle of sexual anxiety that they are not good enough or worry their partner may leave them.

-3. mindset and sexual anxiety
+3. Anxious mindset

 It's so very hard to enjoy sex when your thoughts and mindset get in the way.
 "Is my partner enjoying this", "Am I going to lose my erection?", or "Will I ejaculate too soon?"
 Often men who experience sexual anxiety have what we call a fixed, critical or judgement mindset.
 They focus on failing before it has even happened.
-When you are preoccupied with failing and focussed too much on your thoughts it is so very difficult to enjoy sex and be connected with your partner, and this causes more anxiety.
+When you are preoccupied with failing and focussed too much on your thoughts it is so very difficult to enjoy sex and be connected with your partner, and this causes inmore anxiety.